 Our Georgia bankruptcy lawyers have been helping individuals, corporations and small businesses solve their financial problems and get a financial fresh start for over ten years.
 We are members of the National Association of Consumer Bankruptcy Attorneys and we help decent members of the community recover from very difficult situations.
 We have filed several hundreds of cases in the Northern and Middle Districts of Georgia discharging debts ranging from several thousands of dollars to several million.

 We help people with simple consumer debt cases to complicated business and corporate cases and everything in between.
-Our attorneys continually stay up to date in the changes in the new bankruptcy laws including recent Court decisions affecting bankruptcy filing eligibility in 2014.
+Our attorneys continually stay up to date in the changes in the new bankruptcy laws including recent Court decisions affecting bankruptcy filing eligibility.
 Feel free to call us and see how we can help you too.

 The Kinds of Bankruptcy Cases We File

 Our Georgia bankruptcy attorneys are experienced in filing complex and simple personal and business bankruptcy cases.
 Our Georgia bankruptcy lawyers are very experienced in filing Chapter 7 and Chapter 13 cases.
 There are many factors to consider in determining which type of bankruptcy to file.
 At Coleman Legal Group, LLC – our bankruptcy attorneys we will help you decide whether a Chapter 7, Chapter 11 or Chapter 13 is best for you.
 We represent people from all walks of life experiencing financial difficulty that need relief and time to get their financial affairs back in order.
 We provide compassionate advocacy, stopping foreclosure, garnishments, law suits and creditor harassment.

 • We can file emergency cases the same day.